 When it comes to Shotcrete application, we are known as the best.
 We have the top nozzle men (ACI certified) in the industry for this meticulous work.
 Shotcrete is a tested, proven, cost-effective, time-saving alternative to cast-in-place concrete.
 We also have the support of a fleet of innovative and specialized shotcrete equipment, to go with our experienced people.
 Together, they know how to perform faultless shotcrete applications successfully.

 We work for you.
 As your design-build retaining walls contractor, it is our goal to exceed your expectations in every aspect of the job.
 We’re innovative, making sure every minute counts because we all know “Time is money.”
 We do what it takes to complete a task on schedule.

 The most significant convenience arises from the fact that Orduno Design Services is a sister company to Oscar Orduno, Inc. (OOINC) and provides almost all of the engineering, design, and technical services performed as a part of the design/build contracts undertaken by OOINC.

 Oscar Orduno, Inc. specializes in design-build retaining walls, earth retention systems, underpinnings, and specialty foundations.
 We exceed industry standards and provide the best results in all of our projects.
 Our team brings passion, engagement, and preparation for every job.

-When you need with Wall Remediation & Failure Repair in Texas, OOI is your go-to expert for engineering expertise.
+When you need Wall Remediation & Failure Repair in Texas, OOI is your go-to expert for engineering expertise.

-Our service area covers most of the state of Texas, including Dallas, Fort Worth, Austin, San Antonio, Houston, Lubbock, Amarillo, Tyler, and Waco.
+Our design-build retaining walls service area covers most of the state of Texas, including Dallas, Fort Worth, Austin, San Antonio, Houston, Lubbock, Amarillo, Tyler, and Waco.
 You will encounter our bright orange equipment in all of those places!

 4600 Fuller Drive, Suite 375,